 Prem Sucre at San Alberto 54 is a small, well-attended restaurant.
 I had the menu del dia (22 Bs.) which started with a salad, cornbread, a carrot soup, and a Melissa mate sweetened with stevia.
 Main course was rice and potatoes with fried, breaded eggplant.
 Desert was rice with soy milk and stevia.

 Condor Café (vegetarian)

 I went there a few times for their delicious Cappuccino with soy milk.
 The menu del dia is vegetarian (25 Bs.).
 The only vegan option is a salad.
 But it is possible to get their Falafel sandwich which is served with salad, hummus and tabouli without the bread (contains eggs) and the yoghurt sauce (25 Bs.).
+They have avocado to replace any dairy products.
 The beautiful ambiente and board games invite to stay for a few hours.
 All profit goes toward community projects around Sucre.